 What are the recreation opportunities TILT supports?

-TILT maintains and operates over 38 miles of trails open to the public that may be used for walking, hiking, biking, birding, and cross-country skiing.
-TILT preserves, such as the Crooked Creek and Otter Creek preserves, also provide opportunities for kayaking and fishing.
+TILT maintains and operates over 21 miles of trails open to the public that may be used for walking, hiking, biking, birding, and cross-country skiing.
+TILT 10 Signature Preserves, such as the Crooked Creek and Otter Creek Preserves, also provide opportunities for kayaking and fishing.
 Hunting and trapping opportunities are offered through TILT’s permit system.
-TILTreks & Talks, TeenTreks, KidsTreks, and TILTKids Camp are an annual series of education programs that give individuals and families the opportunity to "Get Out on the Land".
-TILT’s Community Garden at the Zenda Farms Preserve offers over 8,000 square feet of planting space, access to experts, the support of fellow gardeners, and a bounty of locally grown, fresh produce!
+TILTreks, KidsTreks, and TILTKids Day Camp are an annual series of education programs that give individuals and families the opportunity to "Get Out on the Land". in 2019, our programs reached a record of over 1000 people!
+TILT’s Community Garden at the Zenda Farms Preserve offers over 8,000 square feet of planting space, access to experts, the support of fellow gardeners, and a bounty of locally grown, fresh produce.

 What is a Conservation Easement?

 Landowners can conserve their land while maintaining ownership of the land through a Conservation Easement.
 A Conservation Easement is a legal agreement between a landowner and a qualified organization, such as a land trust, that restricts specific activities on the land to protect its conservation values.

 Conservation Easements allow the landowner to maintain ownership of the land while limiting future development.
 The property can also be sold or passed onto heirs, with the Conservation Easement forever restricting the land as the original landowner planned, ensuring their wishes for conservation in perpetuity.